 Hy’s my Swaer . a . a . aer

 I always say we did the Canyon twice.
 Once we would bomb down in our kayaks, crashing through the big water; The second time was much hairier, with bigger rapids, higher water and far more danger: That was when Willem would regale us with tales of his day on the water around the campfire at night.
 ‘Raconteur’ is too mild a word!
 The word MOERSE featured prominently in his stories.

 I recently had a letter returned to me that I wrote to my folks in August ’84, the month after this trip.
 So now I know the extra section of river we paddled an extra 21 miles after the diamond creek take-out point was washed away; plus the trip across Lake Mead sitting back drinking beer while a motorboat towed out the four rafts (one of which had 14 kayaks lashed onto it) was ‘about 50 miles’).
 Three kayaks weren’t on board, Crazy Chris Greeff, Wendy Walwyn and someone else paddled the flat water too!

 BUT NOWADAYS: We check such statements.
 I’m going to check how far it actually was.
 Aha!
 The total distance from Diamond Creek to Pierce Ferry is 54 miles.
-So as usual, a bit of exaggeration happened in the telling – probably by our boatmen and trip guides, who would’ve had to estimate.
-The total trip was 225 miles, Lee’s Ferry to Diamond Creek, plus this extra leg.
-Something over 400km.
+So no exaggeration happened in the telling by our boatmen and trip guides, who would’ve known.
+The planned trip was 225 miles, Lee’s Ferry to Diamond Creek, plus this extra leg.
+So in the end, something over 400km.